-The uncovered systemic problems led the institution to recognise the need for broader reform of its sourcing and procurement practises and an opportunity to create a holistic end-to-end solution.
+The uncovered systemic problems led the institution to recognize the need for broader reform of its sourcing and procurement practices and an opportunity to create a holistic end-to-end solution.

-Over a period of 12 weeks, Protiviti led an institution-wide effort to analyse spending, review the organisation’s procurement procedures and capabilities, and design recommended solutions to optimise processes and leverage automation where possible.
+Over a period of 12 weeks, Protiviti led an institution-wide effort to analyze spending, review the organization’s procurement procedures and capabilities, and design recommended solutions to optimize processes and leverage automation where possible.

 The team used these findings to design a solution that focused on three core components: strategic, transactional, and communication and monitoring.

-The strategic component concentrated on a process that assessed the state of the organisation’s sourcing practises and capabilities, developed and executed strategies to identify suppliers and benchmark their competitiveness, and negotiated with suppliers and awarded contracts.
+The strategic component concentrated on a process that assessed the state of the organization’s sourcing practices and capabilities, developed and executed strategies to identify suppliers and benchmark their competitiveness, and negotiated with suppliers and awarded contracts.
 A five-year wave plan, developed after identifying high-priority sourcing categories, projected institution-wide savings of between $35 million (6 percent) and $72 million (11 percent).